cerqzs/soloWork/docs/lab01/md/lab01.01-gender_percentage.md

 ## Problem

-Given the number of boys and girls on a class, return the percentage of boys.
+Given the number of boys and girls on a class, return the percentage of boys and girls.

 ## Example